Skip to main content

 Example:

-• If one of two locations performs all 4 activities → select 41–60% (medium share)
+• If 1 of 3 locations performs all 4 activities → select 21–40% (minor share)

 • If all locations perform only 2 of the 4 activities → also 41–60% (medium share)

-The goal is to represent the overall share of optimized systems across the Business Segment.
+The goal is to represent the overall share of optimized systems across the business segment.

 Do supplier+s responses count as primary data under CSRD / ESRS E1?

-Yes — supplier+s responses qualify as primary data when they are based on:
+Yes, supplier+s responses qualify as primary data when they are based on:

 • supplier-specific quantities